Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Chicago has hit the over once in five home games this year.

-- In away games, Arizona is unbeaten against the spread and 6-0 overall.
+- Arizona is unbeaten against the spread, and 6-0 overall, on the road.

-- The Cardinals are unbeaten ATS (1-0) on the road as 7.5-point favorites or more.
+- The Cardinals are unbeaten ATS (1-0) as 7.5-point favorites or more on the road.

-- In three of six road games this year, Arizona has hit the over.
+- This season, in six away games, Arizona has gone over the total three times.

 Powered by Data Skrive.